alvarogarcia7/blog_source/source/_posts/draft_reviewing-tdd-articles-and-papers.md

 back.
 Therefore, leaving TDD practices may be as difficult as adopting them.

 This made me think of the bike that "smarter every day" that drives the other way, that made its riding different.
 Took the author some time to get used to it and also to get used to a normal bike.

+TODO expand on this: the easiest way of drop the TDD is to have a tight deadline and/or a non-technical manager